Koredotcom/chatbot-test-runner/README.md

         4. On the developer console of Chrome, click Network > XHR > Start.
 When you scroll down the details as shown in the following image, you can see the bearer token with authorization as the heading.
 Copy the code and exclude the word bearer.
 ![image alt text](https://github.com/Koredotcom/chatbot-test-runner/blob/master/image_3.png)
+ **Note** : In case if auth token is not being used/mentioned for authentication then enter user name and password details for "user_name" and "password" parameters in Test Config file.

    * **Builder**: Enter **true** if you want to test both configured and published tasks.
 To test only the published task, set this value to **false**.
 Setting it to false improves the performance as the tool only checks the published tasks.

 * **Customize TestScript files**: In the TestScripts folder(*chatbot-test-runner-master\TestRunner\WebSocketAutomation\TestSuites*), customize the test cases to add the following validation attributes:
   * **Contains:** To just validate whether the bot response contains the mentioned response